mathquill/mathquill/docs/Getting_Started.md

 ## Get and Set Math

-The recommended way to retrieve and store the contents of the math field is to call `mathField.latex()`. `mathField.html()` can be used to retrieve the contents of the mathField as static HTML.
+The recommended way to retrieve and store the contents of the math field is to call [`mathField.latex()`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#latex). [`mathField.html()`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#html) can be used to retrieve the contents of the mathField as static HTML.

 A mathField will be initialized with the text that was in the span, interpreted as LaTex.
-This can be updated later by calling `mathField.latex(latexString)`.
-Content can be added as it would be by someone typing with [`typedText()`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#typedtexttext),
+This can be updated later by calling [`mathField.latex(latexString)`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#latexlatex_string).
+Content can be added as it would be by someone typing with [`typedText(string)`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#typedtexttext),

 # Join the Community